 - Public Statement of Field Station User Assumption of Risk and Liability

-The family-oriented Mountain Lake Lodge is located just two miles from the Station on the shores of Mountain Lake.
-Family and friends of MLBS residents often enjoy staying in the Lodge or one of its private cottages.
+The Mountain Lake Lodge is located just two miles from the Station.
+Family and friends of MLBS residents often enjoy staying in the main lodge or one of its private cottages.
 For reservations, call 540-626-7121.

 The town of Blacksburg, home of Virginia Tech, is a 25-30 minute drive from the Station.
 It offers a wide range of accommodations and services.
 Giles County, where the Station is located, also offers a variety of accomodations ranging from rustic to luxurious.